VHS Revival marks a significant turning point for the madman in the hockey mask.

 Some of their grievances were very much warranted, particularly those which questioned the artistic merit of a sub-genre whose nihilistic business plan knew no shame, and the majority of critics probably realised that this was the movie that would influence Jason’s transition into a cheap marketing gimmick of inexhaustible value.
 In the end, Paramount were happy to lose the gore, but they were unwilling to put their most valuable marquee attraction to bed at the peak of his popularity, and a new angle was needed to salvage the character if he was to survive the decade.

 That angle came two years later in the form of seminal, meta-humour extravaganza Jason Lives!, which tossed the horror rule book down a bottomless pit and transformed Jason from a nihilistic killer into a supernatural, tongue-in-cheek monster of limitless financial potential.
 There were hints of that formula in 1985’s A New Beginning, which temporarily resuscitated the franchise by introducing a copycat killer and reneging on the previous year’s titular promise.
 The opening of Part V featured a dream sequence in which Tommy Jarvis saw an indestructible Jason emerging from his grave to renew his infamous killing spree, a scene that would transpire in ‘reality’ only a year later.
-Paramount may have acquiesced with the MPAA’s artistic ruling, but they already had a back-up plan, a quite brilliant one, and it all began with a highly misleading title.
+Paramount may have acquiesced with the MPAA’s artistic ruling, but they would soon have a back-up plan, a quite brilliant one, and it all began with a highly misleading title.

-In spite of the company’s surreptitious intentions, The Final Chapter sets itself up as the final instalment of the series, opening with a campfire scene in which a counsellor recaps Jason’s years of wanton destruction to a group of kids who are not in the least bit perturbed by a potential recurrence.
+In spite of the company’s eventual reneging, The Final Chapter sets itself up as the final instalment of the series, opening with a campfire scene in which a counsellor recaps Jason’s years of wanton destruction to a group of kids who are not in the least bit perturbed by a potential recurrence.
 We begin where we left off, as Jason’s seemingly dead body is taken from the final scene of Friday the 13th: Part 3 to the local morgue, where Jason inevitably finds a second wind and returns to Camp Crystal Lake for more of the same.
 This time, Jason terrorises not only a gaggle of horny, drunken teens, but a fatherless, special effects whizz-kid and his family, residents who still live in the house across from Camp Crystal Lake, despite three previous massacres in as many years.
 No wonder daddy didn’t stick around!

 Part IV offers very little in the originality stakes besides the Tommy Jarvis sub-narrative, but compared with the rest of the ‘Friday’ sequels it is perhaps the most proficiently made of the bunch, offering some of the most genuinely tense moments of a franchise largely devoid of them.
 It is also the last of the original ‘Friday’ movies to feature explicit gore, with Tom Savini producing some of his best work, particularly a skull-crushing death in the shower and a scene in which a sleazy doctor has his throat cut and head turned around 180 degrees, while the sight of Jason’s impaled face sliding along the edge of a machete is an iconic moment in the ‘Friday’ legacy.